Topical Group on Soft Matter

 Please spread the news about GSOFT and encourage soft matter scientists, young and old, to become members.
 Our pdf brochure can be circulated easily and posted in your research laboratory.
 We are particularly eager to have new younger members (PhD students, post-docs, and even undergraduates).

 News & Announcements

 The deadline for APS Fellowship nominations for GSOFT members is Thursday, June 1, 2017.

 2016 GSOFT Election Results

 Doug Durian will be the new GSOFT Vice Chair, while Greg Grason and Pedro Reis (have been elected as the new Members-at-Large.
 The following distinguished scientists were elected as APS GSOFT Fellows: Nicholas Abbott, Matteo Pasquali, Sriram Ramaswamy, Ivan Smalyukh and John Texter.

 GSOFT Early Career Award

-GSOFT will award several travel grants of up to $500 per student as the first author of contributed oral presentations in sessions sponsored by GSOFT at the APS March Meeting.
+GSOFT awarded several travel grants of up to $500 per student as the first author of contributed oral presentations in sessions sponsored by GSOFT at the APS March Meeting.
 This will be a regular activity!
 This year’s award winners are: Arianna Bottinelli (Uppsala), Lisa Tran (Penn), Hojun Kim (UIUC), Andrew Hammond (U Oregon), and Menachem Stern (U Chicago)

 See Past-Chair Sharon Glotzer talk about GSOFT and Soft Matter at the APS March Meeting 2015 in San Antonio.